pronamic/wp-orbis-keychains/readme.txt

 == Changelog ==

+= 1.0.3 =
+*	Tweak - Switched from custom menu icons to the new WordPress [Dashicons](http://melchoyce.github.io/dashicons/).

 = 1.0.2 =
 *	Added support for passwords with special characters.
 *	Improved changed password Orbis system comment.